opencv/opencv/modules/gpu/doc/video.rst

         void getBackgroundImage(GpuMat& backgroundImage, Stream& stream = Stream::Null()) const;

+        void release();

         int history;
         float varThreshold;
         float backgroundRatio;
         float noiseSigma;
     };

 The class discriminates between foreground and background pixels by building and maintaining a model of the background.
 Any pixel which does not fit this model is then deemed to be foreground.
-The class implements algorithm described in [MOG]_.
+The class implements algorithm described in [MOG2001]_.

 .. seealso:: :ocv:class:`BackgroundSubtractorMOG`